 The consequences of culture crashers.

 Whether you’re the CEO of a multinational enterprise, managing director at a large corporation, department head at a mid-size company, or the “buck-stops-here” leader of your own small business, imagine the effect on your operation if one of your people anonymously published confidential details about the day-to-day function of your business, questioned your leadership, and undermined the efforts your staff.
+Under such circumstances, you might require the assistance of firms like Reputation Defender to undo the damage that person has caused.
 As an accountability speaker and motivational speaker, I’m very familiar with the damage individuals can inflict when they’re not aligned with the organization’s mission, vision, values or strategy.

 Culture crashers chip away at an organization’s character by diluting trust.
 After all, how can a company achieve real success if staffers can’t trust one another; if they can’t rely on each other to put forth their best effort toward a mutual purpose?

 Along with trust, unity, urgency and reputation take big hits too.
 Your organization-any organization-can’t possibly achieve its potential if there isn’t mutual excitement and enthusiasm about a common purpose.
 High performance will remain elusive as long as decision-making and the urgent pursuit of excellence are derailed by folks who aren’t fully onboard with your mission, strategy and tactics.
 How can your reputation not be tarnished when employee behaviors don’t match values?
 These are just some of the pain points I help companies address as an accountability speaker, motivational speaker and business consultant.